 Charles Darwin’s theory of evolution certainly transformed the way we view life on Earth.
-Brian Regal (left) thinks it also had an impact on mythical creatures.
+Brian Regal (right) thinks it also had an impact on mythical creatures.
 Regal, a science historian at Kean University in Union, New Jersey, says that with the publication of On the Origin of Species, canine-man hybrids went out of fashion, making way for new beasts that embodied Darwin’s thinking: ape-men such as Bigfoot (a.k.a.
 Sasquatch) and the Yeti (a.k.a the Abominable Snowman).
 I spoke to Regal about how his study of the history of evolutionary theory led him to monsters and eventually to monster hunting.

 Q: How did Darwin kill the werewolves?

 B.R.: There were already writers in learned circles questioning the concept of the werewolf in the late 1500s.
 From an evolutionary point of view, the werewolf makes no sense.
 A half-human half-wolf/dog composite doesn’t work.
 An ape-man, however, a Bigfoot, makes sense because the ape-man idea is [at] the heart of human evolution.
 If you look at all the “wild man” stories in various cultures around the world, none of them mentions apes prior to the mid-19th century and the public debate brought on by Darwin’s On the Origin of Species (1859) and T. H. Huxley’s Man’s Place in Nature (1863).
 This was the key to my idea.
 The “wild man” and the “ape” did not join forces to become the ape-man until after Darwin.